 - The drug file permits coverage of participating manufacturers' drugs. - The Division of Medicaid may require prior authorization for covered outpatient drugs.
-Nonpreferred drugs are available with prior authorization. - The prior authorization process for covered outpatient drugs will conform to the provisions of section 1927 (d) (5) of the Social Security Act. - The Division of Medicaid will comply with the drug reporting requirements for state utilization information and restriction to coverage. - Supplemental rebate agreement between the Division of Medicaid and a pharmaceutical manufacturer will be separate from federal rebates and are in excess of those required under the national drug rebate agreement. - The state agrees to report all rebates from manufacturers to the Secretary for Health and Human Services.
-The state will remit the federal portion of any state supplemental rebates collected. - The Division of Medicaid will allow all participating manufacturers to audit utilization data. - The unit rebate amount will be held confidential and will not be disclosed for purposes other than rebate invoicing and verification.
+Non- preferred drugs are available with prior authorization. - The prior authorization process for covered outpatient drugs will conform to the provisions of section 1927 (d) (5) of the Social Security Act. - The Division of Medicaid will comply with the drug reporting requirements for state utilization information and restriction to coverage. - Supplemental rebate agreement between the Division of Medicaid and a pharmaceutical manufacturer will be separate from federal rebates and are in excess of those required under the national drug rebate agreement. - The state agrees to report all rebates from manufacturers to the Secretary for Health and Human Services.
+The state will remit the federal portion of any state supplemental rebates collected. - The Division of Medicaid will allow all participating manufacturers to audit utilization data. - The unit rebate amount will be held confidential and will not be disclosed for purposes other than rebate invoicing and verification. - The State may enter into value/outcomes-based agreements/contracts with manufacturers on a voluntary basis.
+These contracts will be executed on the model agreement entitled "Value-Based Supplemental Rebate Agreement" submitted to CMS on August 26, 2024 and authorized for use beginning July 1, 2024.